jwashek/exagora.me/_posts/2024-04-02-early-church-on-predestination.md

   - foreknowledge
   - Calvinism
   - Gnosticism
+  - election
 ---

 {% include toc %}

-## Intro
+## TL;DR
-The early church fathers, especially that of the ante-Nicene era (prior to the Council of Nicaea in 325 AD), viewed the topic of predestination much differently than what's espoused by the majority of those who hold to Reformed doctrine today.
-What the early Christians believed was not God electing some to salvation and damning others through reprobation by arbitrary means (i.e., divine determinism, Calvinism, believers holding to Reformed doctrine, etc.), but rather, the early Christians taught free will and God's choosing as a result of His foreknowledge.
-Prior to Augustine of Hippo (354-430 AD), this teaching of divine determinism was utterly absent in early Christianity--and on the contrary, was seen only in Gnostic teachings.
+The Ante-Nicene fathers (Christian writers prior to the Council of Nicaea in 325 AD), viewed the topic of predestination much differently than what modern-day Reformers espouse.
+These early Christians taught God's foreknowledge as the primary means of predestination.
+They also taught man's free will as fully compatible and not mutually exclusive to the matter of predestination.

 ## Early Church Quotes on Predestination
 ### Justin Martyr (100-165 AD)